-Cosmo recently put plus-sized model Tess Holliday on the cover, and people around the world are misplacing their excrement.
+Cosmo magaine recently featured plus-sized model Tess Holliday on the cover, and the fitness community are losing their shit about it.

 I don’t have a problem with Tess Holliday being on the cover of Cosmopolitan.

 Fair play to her.

 And f**k have they sold an atomic s**t-tonne of magazines by doing it?!